n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

-Because this decomposition is a character-level operation, the shaping engine may choose to perform it earlier, such as during an initial Unicode-normalization step.
-However, all such decompositions must be completed before the shaping engine reach stage three, below.
+Because this decomposition is a character-level operation, the shaping engine may choose to perform it earlier, such as during an initial Unicode-normalization stage.
+However, all such decompositions must be completed before the shaping engine begins step three, below.

 #### 2.3: Left matras ####